-The fact that current road tolls are quite unpopular is interesting given that about half of car drivers do not pay road tolls on their reported trip today.
-However, it might be that those who do not pay tolls, pay tolls on other trips or are afraid that they will do so in the future.
+The fact that current road tolls are quite unpopular is interesting, given that about half of car drivers do not pay road tolls on their reported trip today.
+However, those who do not pay tolls may pay tolls on other trips, or may be afraid that they will do so in the future.
 Interestingly, not all drivers seem to be aware of what they pay in road tolls, which could have implications both for travel behavior and public support (Finkelstein, 2009).

 In our results, attitudes towards both road pricing and road tolls vary considerably by gender, education, travel mode and political party.
 Among car drivers, there is no clear tendency that those who pay high road tolls today are more in favor of replacing road tolls with road pricing.
 However, these findings are just bivariate correlations, not causal relationships.
-In future work, one should look more closely into causal explanations of support for or opposition against road pricing, and what this implies for the prospects of a road tax reform receiving the support necessary for implementation.
+In future work, one should look more closely into causal explanations of support for, or opposition against road pricing, and what this implies for the prospects of a road tax reform receiving the support necessary for implementation.

 Further Research

 There are many opportunities for subsequent research on this topic, both using the data described in this report and other data and methods.
 In this report, we have not utilized the data from the choice experiment.
-The choice experiment data provide a more direct test of support for road tax reform since respondents are explicitly asked to choose between universal road pricing and current policies.
-It also allows us to test for the effect of key characteristics of the policy (pricing scheme and use of revenues) as well as additional information about the effects of the policy.
+The choice experiment data provides a more direct test of support for road tax reform, since respondents are explicitly asked to choose between universal road pricing and current policies.
+It also allows us to test for the effect of key characteristics of the policy (pricing scheme and use of revenues), as well as additional information about the effects of the policy.

 Our results suggest that opinions on road pricing and other transport policies are quite divided, with some respondents expressing strong support and some strong opposition.
-There is probably large heterogeneity also in the preferences for the design of the road pricing scheme (prices and use of revenues), and possibly in the effect of additional information.
+There is probably a large heterogeneity also in the preferences for the design of the road pricing scheme (prices and use of revenues), and possibly in the effect of additional information.
 One method which could be suitable for capturing this kind of heterogeneity is latent class modelling, which allows for a limited number of distinct classes with different preferences.
 With this method, one could also investigate which factors predict membership of a given class, for instance gender, current car use and party support.
 Advanced machine learning methods could also prove useful in this respect.

 In our survey, respondents state their opinion on a policy that has not been introduced, and that they do not have any experience with.
 Even if our data allows us to test for the effect of additional information, we can only evaluate the effect within the context of a one-shot survey.
 Conducting field experiments with repeated surveys would allow us to study experiences with pricing incentives or the effect of information about prices.
 The drawback of field experiments, on the other hand, is that they are often of a limited scale and participants do not experience the full consequences of the policy.
 Ideally, one would like to run a full-scale pilot of road pricing in one or several cities, which would make it possible to both experience and evaluate the effect on traffic and congestion, and on public opinion.